 by Tommy Daniel

-This article was first published by the Modern War Institute as a response to an article titled The Most Effective Weapon on the Modern Battlefield Is… Concrete? which was also first published by MWI.
+This article was first published by the Modern War Institute as a response to an article titled The Most Effective Weapon on the Modern Battlefield Is… Concrete?
+It was also first published by MWI.
 This article is republished here with the permission of the original author.
-This first appeared in The Havok Journal November 13, 2018.
+This first appeared in The Havok Journal on November 13, 2018.

-For other excellent opinion and analysis on this and many other related topics, check out the Modern War Institute’s main page by clicking on their logo below.
+For other excellent opinions and analyses on this and many other related topics, check out the Modern War Institute’s main page by clicking on their logo below.